Are you looking to improve your LinkedIn presence?

 Hays

-Hays is the leading recruitment company on LinkedIn, and they're proud to show they have over 1.9m followers:
+Hays is the leading recruitment company on LinkedIn.

 Hays positions itself as an industry thought leader by sharing content for recruiters, job seekers, and offering general career advice to its followers.
-Each day they post three pieces of content (one for each audience segment) from their blog.
-Let's take a look at some examples:
+Each day they post two pieces of content (one for each audience segment) from their blog.
+Let's take a look at some examples.

 HP